systeminit/si/app/docs/src/reference/asset/function.md

 ### Create actions

 Start by finding the action you want to model.
-For example, to model the deleting an AWS EC2 Key Pair, the command would be `aws ec2 create-key-pair`.
+For example, to model the deleting of an AWS EC2 Key Pair, the command would be `aws ec2 create-key-pair`.

 ```shell
 $ deno run ./main.ts create ec2 create-key-pair